cornelcaceamac/awesome-date-time-tools/README.md

 Contributions are welcome.

-If you know a useful date or time tool, library, or resource, feel free to open a pull request.
+You can contribute by:
+- suggesting additional tools
+- improving definitions or terminology
+- adding new use cases
+- correcting inaccuracies

+Please open a pull request or issue with your suggestion.

 ---